PresidentOfTheMathTeam/PresentationGenerator/README.md

 <img width="622" height="332" alt="image" src="https://github.com/user-attachments/assets/5bcd8299-75c6-4fde-af4c-ce87aa3e84c6" />

 3) To start, either load the Default Service, to get a starting place, or add your own caption.
-For your first time, I suggest you start from a blank state to get a better hand on how to create and modify the captions (even though it will take conciterably longer)
+For your first time, I suggest you load the default service, maybe fill in a bit of the caption text, and try exporting to PowerPoint and OBS to see what the program can do.
+(Skim through the rest of this til you find the [export options](#how-to-export) if you choose to do so)
+After that, I emplore you to reload the page and learn how each individual caption type works with a blank presentation.

 **Captions added from the button will always appear at the bottom of the service.**